-- Net in-year revenue expenditure forecast to be £0.010m higher than budget which is a positive movement of £0.098m from the deficit figure of £0.108m reported at Month 5 - A projected closing balance as at 31 March 2020 of £1.313m
+- Net in-year revenue expenditure forecast to be £0.022m higher than budget which is a negative movement of £0.012m from the deficit figure of £0.010m reported at Month 6. - A projected closing balance as at 31 March 2020 of £1.301m.

-As reported within the Month 5 Report and to assist with mitigating the overall projected overspend the following measures were introduced at Month 6:-
+As reported in previous reports and to assist with mitigating the overall projected overspend the following measures were introduced from Month 6:-

-1).
-All non-essential spend has been reviewed and challenged with a view to ceasing/delaying where able and
+1) All non-essential spend be reviewed and challenged with a view to ceasing/delaying where able and